Fe-eze/hello-world/README.md

 # hello-world

-hello there, this is Fe-eze learning to use github for collaborative coding
+hello there, this is me just taking a tip from a guy named hubert and coding into my new branch the ghost of shirakoms is wrongly named gunRack is dope!